 – Trust has been recognized as foreign legal entity (since the laws of the Republic of Serbia did not recognize trust as a legal entity which may appear as a client of the obligors in terms of the Law).

 – Beside the analysis of the money laundering and terrorism financing risk which contain a risk assessment for each group or type of customer, business relationship, service offered by the obligor within its business, or transaction, the obligor has to make a risk assessment of the obligor, i.e. in relation to its entire business operations, where the obligor hast to assess its vulnerability to abuse of money laundering and financing terrorism.

-- Obligors can check and determine identity of the entrepreneur and legal entity by direct insight into the register of the Business Registers Agency or other register
+– Obligors can check and determine the identity of the entrepreneur and legal entity by direct insight into the register of the Business Registers Agency or other register

-- Compliance officer and his/her deputy do not have to take professional exam in order to obtain license from the Administration for the prevention of money laundering as the verification of fulfillment of the requirements for their appointment.
+– Compliance officer and his/her deputy do not have to take the professional exam in order to obtain license from the Administration for the prevention of money laundering as the verification of fulfillment of the requirements for their appointment.